yashsonkamble/Heaps-1/README.md

 # Heaps-1

 ## Problem1
-Kth Smallest Element in a Sorted Matrix (https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/) Given a n x n matrix where each of the rows and columns are sorted in ascending order, find the kth smallest element in the matrix.
+Kth largest in Array (https://leetcode.com/problems/kth-largest-element-in-an-array/)

-Note that it is the kth smallest element in the sorted order, not the kth distinct element.
+Find the kth largest element in an unsorted array.
+Note that it is the kth largest element in the sorted order, not the kth distinct element.

-Example:

-matrix = [
-   [ 1,  5,  9],
-   [10, 11, 13],
-   [12, 13, 15]
-],
+Example 1:

+Input: [3,2,1,5,6,4] and k = 2

+Output: 5

+Example 2:

-k = 8,
+Input: [3,2,3,1,2,4,5,5,6] and k = 4

-return 13.
+Output: 4

 Note:
-You may assume k is always valid, 1 ≤ k ≤ n2.
+You may assume k is always valid, 1 ≤ k ≤ array's length.

 ## Problem2